Skip to main content

 Working out CLV: a worked example

 The market’s final view of that team’s chances is 51.3%, but you got a price that only implied 47.6%.
 The difference, 51.3% minus 47.6%, is 3.7 percentage points of positive CLV.
-In plain terms, the market ended up rating that team roughly 3.7 points shorter than the price you actually got, which is exactly the edge CLV is measuring.
+The market ended up rating that team roughly 3.7 points shorter than the price you actually got.

 The bet does not have to win for this to count.
 CLV measures the price you got against the market’s final price, not the final score.